Gauravkumar6617/Symptora-first-commit/README.md

-# HealthBridge
+# SYMPTORA

-HealthBridge is a healthcare-focused project with a FastAPI backend and a React frontend.
+SYMPTORA is a healthcare-focused project with a FastAPI backend and a React frontend.

 ## Project structure